10 Worst Tire Brands to Avoid at all Cost in 2023

 Goodyear is a well-known US tire brand.
 They produce quality and reliable tires.

-Back in 2003, one of their models, G159, was associated with a number of accidents.
-Later in 2005, the G159 design was declared defective and unsafe for driving.
+Back in 2003, one of their models, G159, was associated with several accidents.
+Later, in 2005, the G159 design was declared defective and unsafe for driving.

 You must stay away from this defective model to avoid any hazards.